Attention-Deficit/Hyperactivity Disorder (ADHD)

 - Has difficulty following through on instructions (for example, often fails to finish schoolwork, chores or other duties in the workplace).

 - Often has difficulty organizing tasks or activities.

-- Fidgets or squirms frequently.
+- Fidgets with or taps hands or feet or squirms frequently.

-- Has trouble playing quietly.
+- Has trouble playing or engaging in leisure activities quietly.

-- Always seems on the go or “driven by a motor.”
+- Always seems “on the go” or “driven by a motor.”

 - Talks too much.